 Here are three of the most appropriate business models for encore entrepreneurs:

-Freelancing businesses are one of the easiest companies to start, which makes them the perfect choice for encore entrepreneurs.
+Freelancing businesses are among the easiest companies to start, making them the perfect choice for encore entrepreneurs.
 Unlike other business models, you’ll have the freedom to spend time with your family, travel, and enjoy the relaxation you’ve rightfully earned.

 Freelancers usually make their hours and work from home, billing clients by the hour or per-project.
 The only equipment you’ll need is your computer, and while most freelancers view their businesses as part-time gigs, you can certainly make just as much money as a traditional business owner.
 As long as you complete your projects on time, you can take days off as you please.